hackclub/hackclub/workshops/tunes/README.md

 }
 ```

-Firstly, the `body` tag is set to have a width and centered using `margin: auto;`.
+First, the `body` tag is set to have a width and centered using `margin: auto;`.
 Secondly, we set the `#piano` div to have a height of 400px.
 As there is very little content in the keys, this will make sure they are big and look realistic.
 Next we make each key have the correct height, have a width of one seventh of the div, it has a border and a background of white.
 Lastly, the B key will have a right border as it comes at the end.

 I hope you understand the starter, now you may be getting bored so let's get making!